Sun study — early composition mockup

 Lepidolite forms the surface—soft, muted tones that hold light rather than reflect it sharply.
 The surrounding form drifts across the face like atmosphere, partially obscuring and revealing at the same time.

 The surface builds in layers, with areas of density and areas that nearly disappear.
 Nothing is evenly distributed.
 The effect is soft, shifting, and subtle.
+The face is not fully hidden, but it is not fully revealed.

 Mars — Will